Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Xiù’s expression was not in any way subtle.
 Quite the reverse, when she glanced up to see Allison leaning against the door frame, the look Allison received said *‘I love my family and I’m so glad to see them again but* ***please*** *save me from them.’*

 Allison couldn’t blame her.
 Ever since Xiù had woken up, she’d been the target of relentless attention from her doctors and nurses, and then an undammed torrent of familial affection, which had to be *weird*.
-Having a brother who was, in terms of date of birth, a few years her junior and yet was slightly older in terms of actual time experienced…
+Having a brother who was, in terms of date of birth, a few years her junior and yet was slightly older in terms of actual time experienced...

 Allison couldn’t picture it.
 She was having a hard enough time adjusting to the changes in pop culture.
 The music on the radio, the references to technology and websites that hadn’t been around the last time she’d visited Earth, movies and TV series and actors, politicians.
 She hadn’t ever even *heard* of the President.

-All of that was small beer next to Xiù’s reunion with parents who were well into their sixties, and as for Julian…
+All of that was small beer next to Xiù’s reunion with parents who were well into their sixties, and as for Julian...

 Julian had taken the news of his grandfather’s passing very hard.
 Very hard indeed.

 She cleared her throat, gently interrupting the unrelenting babble of Mandarin that poor Xiù had been enduring.
 Like mothers everywhere, Mrs. Chang seemed to be determined to share the minute-to-minute details of every single day that her absent child had missed.

-"Hey…" she smiled at them, trying not to show how much it bothered her that her voice was still rough and flegmy.
+"Hey..." she smiled at them, trying not to show how much it bothered her that her voice was still rough and flegmy.
 "I’m really sorry, but could we borrow Xiù for a little while?"

 Mrs. Chang turned to get her daughter’s opinion only to find that Xiù was already wrangling the blankets out of the way.
 For their part, Mr. Chang gave Allison an understanding smile and nod, and Wei seemed to be grateful for a break from the awkwardness.
 It had to be equally weird to find that your older sister was now younger.

 Xiù was being adorably stubborn, too.
 The wheelchair by her bed was contemptuously ignored, even though the mere act of standing up got her breathing heavily.
-If the hand she laid on Allison’s shoulder was leaned on a little more heavily than it might have been if it was purely a gesture of welcome… well, Allison wasn’t about to comment.
+If the hand she laid on Allison’s shoulder was leaned on a little more heavily than it might have been if it was purely a gesture of welcome... well, Allison wasn’t about to comment.

 Together, they made slow and breathless progress down the hospital corridor.
 The human respiratory system had never evolved to handle hard vacuum, and the damage they had suffered during their brief exposure had beat them round the head and mugged them.
 Young and fit though they both were, even gentle exertion was proving to be a hardship.